ChendiDotLin/ChendiDotLin.github.io/aboutme.md

 I received my B.S. degree in Engineering Mechanics, with minors in both Computer Science and Mathematics, from University of Illinois at Urbana-Champaign (UIUC) in 2018.
 I had the honor to work with Prof. James Allison, Prof. Randy Ewoldt, and Prof. Elif Ertekin on various topics like structural optimization, visco-elastic material design, and shape memory alloy simulation and design.
 I published two conference papers as the first author during my college years, which are also listed under the _Publication_ tab.

 ### My Human Side
-My artsy (yet erratic) side projects like photography and playwriting are under the _Here and There_ tab.
-Right now I am also on my way of 100 days of pixel art learning.
+My artsy (yet erratic) side projects like photography, pixel art, and playwriting are under the _Here and There_ tab.
 Those works describe my humanity portaion so definietely take a peek, but don't hold a high expection, especially for the quality.